sanjeevrohila/interviewmate/README.md

-Sure!
-Here's a template for your GitHub README file where you can add links to all the interview problems you're solving:

----

 # Interview Problems Repository

 Welcome to my Interview Problems Repository!
 This repository contains solutions to various coding interview problems that I am solving to prepare for technical interviews.
 Feel free to explore the solutions and use them for your own practice.